-At Precious Medical, Paragon, we offer a range of dental services in Singapore, from general and cosmetic dentistry to dental implants, oral surgery and bone regeneration.
-In addition to basic preventive dentistry such as regular teeth scaling and polishing, we also provide more complex treatments such as implant placement, smile makeovers using 3D computer assisted technology and pain-free dentistry under intravenous sedation.
+At Precious Medical, Paragon, our dental specialists offer a range of dental services in Singapore, from general and cosmetic dentistry to dental implants, oral surgery and bone regeneration.
+In addition to basic preventive dentistry such as regular teeth scaling and polishing, our dental specialists also provide more complex treatments such as implant placement, smile makeovers using 3D computer assisted technology and pain-free dentistry under intravenous sedation.
 We cater to both children and adults and we are also a certified provider of Invisalign® clear "braces".

 Our dental clinic is located on level 12 of Paragon Medical in the heart of Orchard Road.
 We are part of Precious Medical Centre, a multi-disciplinary specialist centre which provides a one-stop solution including general practice medicine, health screening, diagnostic imaging including MRIs and CT scans, and operating theatres for endoscopy and day surgery procedures.